Computational Safety for Generative AI: A Hypothesis Testing Perspective: Conclusion

 \section{Conclusion}

 This paper presents a computational safety framework for GenAI through the lens of signal processing.
 We show that many problems that arise in AI safety can be formulated in a unified hypothesis testing scheme.
 In particular, we study two representative use cases in AI safety, jailbreaks and AI-generated content, and elucidate how signal processing techniques can be used to build reliable detectors and develop efficient mitigation strategies.
-Our results suggest the effectiveness of signal processing as a fundamental methodology for improving AI safety.
-Finally, we articulate our views on the sustainability and growth of AI safety research and technology adoption, and why signal processing is a promising approach to redefining AGI as ``Artificial Good Intelligence'' and accelerating its progress.
+Our results suggest the effectiveness of hypothesis testing as a fundamental methodology for improving AI safety.
+Finally, we articulate our views on the sustainability and growth of AI safety research and technology adoption, and why signal processing, a foundational technique for pattern recognition and machine intelligence, is a promising approach to accelerating its progress.